OrdnanceSurvey/GeoDataViz-Toolkit/Basemaps/README.md

 If you are not intending to add any data overlays then use the **Road** style.
 If your application is Leisure focused or if the road network is of particular importance then you should use **Outdoor**.
 If you want to overlay additional layers of data and you are looking for a basemap to simply add context then you should use **Light** or **Night** – the decision as to which is purely an aesthetic one however, using a dark basemap can be arguably more &#39;eye-catching&#39;, yet Light can be more &#39;practical&#39;.

+_The colours we use have been tested for accessibility and all maintain a clear visual hierarchy._

 ## OS Maps API

 All of these basemaps are available through the [OS Maps API](https://developer.ordnancesurvey.co.uk/os-maps-api-enterprise).
 More information and the documentation can be found [here](https://apidocs.os.uk/docs/os-maps-overview).

+## Raster or Vector

+If you are using a **raster** basemap then you have less control over the styling.
+You can still improve it by desaturating the colours or even converting it to greyscale.

+If you are using **vector** data to design your own basemap then you have full control over the content and the style.
+Feel free to use the colours provided in this repository or tweak them to meet your own requirements.
+We have a range of [cartographic stylesheets](https://www.ordnancesurvey.co.uk/resources/carto-design/cartographic-stylesheets.html) that can help you get started when using OS data products.

 ## Feedback: